rokibhasansagar/x265_mirror/doc/reST/cli.rst

 	Default 1.0.
 	**Range of values:** 0.0 to 3.0

+.. option:: --aq-bias-strength <float>

+	Adjust the strength of dark scene bias in AQ modes 3 and 5.
+Setting this to 0 will disable the dark scene bias, meaning modes will be equivalent to their unbiased counterparts (2 and 4).
+	Default 1.0.

 .. option:: --sbrc --no-sbrc

-	To enable and disable segment based rate control.Segment duration depends on the keyframe interval specified.If unspecified,default keyframe interval will be used.
+	To enable and disable segment based rate control.Segment duration depends on the keyframe interval specified.
+If unspecified, default keyframe interval will be used.
 	Default: disabled.

 .. option:: --hevc-aq